 First, you can just visit us every day to check for new content.
-We post about 10 podcasts each week, so keep coming back.
-We’re often experimenting with our web design, but there’s always the classic view to make sure you don’t miss anything.
+We post new podcasts each week, so please keep coming back.

 “Podcasting is a transition medium, meaning, it’s a temporary thing that will continue to change as the Web matures into something a bit more manageable,” Tubbs wrote to a journalist in 2006.

-“I’ve entered into this stuff because I want to create great programming, original programming, and podcasting offers me a chance to take risks I can’t take in actual radio.
-My aim is to use podcasting as a way to drive grass roots attention back to the foundations of why public radio was founded in the first place.”
+“I’ve entered into this stuff because I wanted to create great programming, original programming, and podcasting offers me a chance to take risks I can’t take in actual radio.
+My aim is to use podcasting as a way to drive grass roots attention back to the foundations of why public radio was founded in the first place,” said Tubbs.